Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

-# For best results, open "Getting started.pdf" and follow the directions to run a simulation of India's National River Linking Project (NRLP).
-The same text is copied here, with preliminary formatting and without graphics...

-Getting started with the NRLP tool

-Instructions for installing software, setting up Neo4J, running a basic simulation, exploring the database, and making advanced changes to the parameters
+Getting started with the NRLP tool: instructions for installing software, setting up Neo4J, running a basic simulation, exploring the database, and making advanced changes to the parameters

 #Install required software